Finaps/technology-radar/.requirements/software-requirement-document.md

 4. **Edit blip page**, where there is a form with the current information about the blip and the possibility to change each field in order tu update its values in the database.
 5. **Delete blip modal**, where a model pops up requiering user verification to delete a specific blip.
 6. **Move blip**, where the user is promped to provide the new level of adoption the blip will be moved to and a description to replace the current displayed one.
+7. **Change requests page**, where members of the Finaps Panel of Tech would see the different radar change requests and look at the individualy to either accept, or reject them.

 The full radar view serves mainly as a general overview of Finaps current technology landscape, allowing the users to observe the current state of the Tech radar as a whole.
 Each blip detail page gives the user much more context about each blip, and even more context is given with the blip history page, as well as including links to suppotring pages such as the **request changes** page.